• Skip to primary navigation

 gluten free chocolate chip banana bread muffins on a table

-Though if you want to be safe, bake the batter in a loaf pan instead and call it gluten free banana bread.
+Though if you want to be safe, bake the batter in a loaf pan instead.

 gluten free banana bread muffins with chocolate and buckwheat flour